wj313/leap-map/README.md

 Leap Motion for Google Maps
 ==

-Use a Leap Motion to navigate through Google Maps by grabbing and pulling.
+Use a Leap Motion to navigate through Google Maps Street View

 **Updated for the V2 APIs, be sure to have the 2.0 Leap Motion software installed first.**